Video-Oasis: Rethinking Evaluation of Video Understanding: Conclusion

 \section{Conclusion}

-In this work, we establish Video-Oasis (V-Oasis), a rigorous diagnostic suite for robust video understanding.
-Through this diagnostic lens, we analyze the vulnerabilities of existing benchmarks with respect to video dependency and re-examine the current landscape of video understanding.
+{ In this work, we establish Video-Oasis, a rigorous diagnostic suite for robust video understanding.
+Through this diagnostic lens, we analyze vulnerabilities in existing benchmarks with respect to visual and temporal dependency and re-examine the current landscape of video understanding.
 Beyond diagnosis, our algorithmic exploration provides several insights, highlighting temporal grounding and adaptive reasoning as primary drivers of spatio-temporal reasoning.
-We further identify an underexplored area in training paradigms, raising the balance between SFT and RLVR as an open question.
+We further identify the balance between SFT and RLVR as an open question for future Video-LLM training.
 Our work is fully reproducible, and we open-source the entire pipeline to enable large-scale auditing of existing datasets and provide an extensible evaluation protocol for the community.
-We hope V-Oasis serves as a foundation for developing more rigorous benchmarks and drives the next generation of models toward genuine video understanding.
+We hope Video-Oasis serves as a foundation for developing more rigorous benchmarks and drives the next generation of models toward robust video understanding.

+\textbf{Discussion.} Diagnostic tests such as caption-based or shuffled-frame evaluation may preserve partial temporal cues, leading to false positives or false negatives.
+To reduce this risk, Video-Oasis combines complementary diagnostic axes with cross-model consensus and human verification.
+We further view Video-Oasis as a reproducible and configurable audit suite that can be adapted to different evaluation goals by adjusting its tests.